-Middle Tennessee State University is a public, state institution, so it offers a reduced tuition rate of $9,426 for in-state students who attend full-time.
+Middle Tennessee State University is a public, state institution, so it offers a reduced tuition rate of $9,426 for students who qualify as state residents and attend full-time.
 For students who are not considered Tennessee-residents, out-of-state tuition is $29,006 a year.

 Middle Tennessee State University has the same tuition for international students as for those from out of state.

-International students at Middle Tennessee State University can expect to pay around $29,006 per year, before any scholarships or financial aid.
+International students at Middle Tennessee State University can expect to pay around $29,006 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Middle Tennessee State University is $9,426 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+Housing and campus dining at Middle Tennessee State University costs $9,426 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Middle Tennessee State University's on-campus cafeterias and dining facilities.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
 The cost of board-only is $5,772.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Middle Tennessee State University pay $1,980 in fees each academic year.
+The majority of colleges charge some yearly fees to help cover the cost of facilties, like the library, gym and computer labs.
+Full-time undergrads at Middle Tennessee State University can expect to pay around $1,980 in fees every year they are enrolled.